drp227/password-generator/README.md

 ## Description
 I've created an application for a user to generate a random password based on their preferred, specific criteria.
 The password must be between
-8-128 characters long, and can be a combination of different character types or the same character type (lowercase letters, uppercae letters, numbers, and symbols).
+8-128 characters long, and can be a combination of different character types or the same character type (lowercase letters, uppercase letters, numbers, and symbols).
 If preferred criteria ever changes, the page must be refreshed to generate a new password.

 ## Screenshot